W. E. Clyde Todd

-Walter Edmond Clyde Todd (Smithfield, Ohio, September 6, 1874 – June 25, 1969) was an American ornithologist who worked at the Carnegie Museum.
-He collected specimens mainly in the arctic zone and was the author of several books.
+Walter Edmond Clyde Todd (Smithfield, Ohio, September 6, 1874 – June 25, 1969) was an American ornithologist who worked at the Carnegie Museum in Pittsburgh, Pennsylvania.
+He collected specimens mainly in the Arctic zone and was the author of several books.

 Biography

+Walter Edmond Clyde Todd was born on September 6, 1874 at Smithfield, Ohio and was the eldest of the three children of William and Isabel Todd.
+His father was a school teacher.

 In 1891 Todd abandoned his studies at Geneva College to take up a post as messenger with Clinton Hart Merriam at the United States Department of Agriculture, where his first job was the sorting and cataloging of a collection of bird stomachs preserved in alcohol.
 In Washington he met many leading scientists including Robert Ridgway, whom he took as a role model.

 Discontented with government work, in 1898 Todd contracted with the fledgling Carnegie Museum to collect bird specimens in western Pennsylvania.
 He soon joined the museum as Assistant, and remained there the rest of his working life, which was much prolonged beyond any normal retirement age.
-He continued with field work on Pennsylvania, and later in north-eastern Canada, and would later produce two major works, Birds of Western Pennsylvania (1940) and Birds of the Labrador peninsula and adjacent areas (1963); along with many descriptions of new taxa and systematic studies based on the Museum's growing collection of neotropical birds.
+He continued with field work on Pennsylvania, and later in north-eastern Canada, and would later produce two major works, Birds of Western Pennsylvania (1940) and Birds of the Labrador peninsula and adjacent areas (1963); along with many descriptions of new taxa and systematic studies based on the museum's growing collection of neotropical birds.
 Todd's specialty was the Arctic – he participated in over twenty expeditions before producing Birds of the Labrador Peninsula.
 He chose the Arctic as his specialty because of a bout of malaria he contracted while working in Washington, DC, which prevented him from working in tropical climates.
-Despite his inability to do fieldwork in Central and South America, his first book was called The Birds of Santa Marta and focused on a particular region of Colombia.
+Despite his inability to do fieldwork in Central and South America, his first book which was coauthored with Melbourne Carriker was called The Birds of Santa Marta and focused on a particular region of Colombia.
 Todd's research was based entirely on the collections of bird skins he had amassed at the Carnegie Museum.
-He was awarded a Brewster medal in 1925.
+He was awarded a Brewster Medal in 1925.